 One of the many revelations born out of the events of the past year has been the significance of human-to-human connection.
 The impact of not having regular exchanges revealed itself in many ways across the world.
 Whether it was the lost hands-on collaboration on a work project, the loss of casual conversations with check-out clerks or neighbors, or the loss of communing with loved ones during the holidays, what became crystal clear is that we perform and feel better when we are connected.

 Simultaneously, continuing advancements in Augmented Reality (AR) technology are facilitating remote connections and collaborations with immediacy and ease.
 Microsoft Mesh is one such technology that is innovating in this space by powering holographic experiences, therefore allowing people to connect in real time, no matter where they are physically located.

-The performance of Microsoft Mesh is illustrated in a new campaign directed by Mindcastle, produced by Sanctuary, with VFX by a52, color by Primary’s Daniel de Vue, and editorial by Rock Paper Scissors’ Ted Guard.
+The performance of Microsoft Mesh is illustrated in a new campaign directed by Mindcastle, produced by Sanctuary, edited by Rock Paper Scissors’ Ted Guard, color by Primary’s Daniel de Vue, and with VFX by a52.
 As colorist Daniel de Vue described, “A major benefit of having all the post work done under one roof is the flexibility and communication you can have at the earliest stages in the process.
 The earlier color, editorial, and VFX artists can share and access knowledge about a project, the stronger it will be.”